-Certificate Authority Service offers two workload-optimized operation tiers for Certificate Authorities (CAs).
+Certificate Authority Service offers two workload-optimized operation tiers for certificate authority (CA) pools.

-- DevOps: Focused at high volume, short-lived certificate issuance, that is found in microservice-based applications.
+- DevOps: Focused on high volume, short-lived certificate issuance which is found in microservice-based applications.

-- Enterprise: Focused at lower volume, long-lived certificate issuance that is normally found in devices and user identity, where tracking is important.
+- Enterprise: Focused on lower volume, long-lived certificate issuance which is normally found in devices and user identity, where lifecycle management is important.

 Both tiers can be used with any kind of application and both tiers support all user-specified certificate timelines.
-Microservice-based applications might benefit from the higher QPS quota for DevOps CAs, which can support environments with higher rates of workload startup and allow certificates to be rotated more frequently.
+Microservice-based applications might benefit from the higher QPS quota for DevOps CA pools, which can support environments with higher rates of workload startup and allow certificates to be rotated more frequently.
 DevOps tier might also be more suited for shorter-lived certificates because it lacks certificate lifecycle management.

-Some of the differences between DevOps tier and Enterprise tier are mentioned in the table given below.
+Some differences between the DevOps and the Enterprise tier are mentioned in the following table:

 |DevOps tier||Enterprise tier|